MicrosoftDocs/SupportArticles-docs/support/azure/devops/overview-of-azure-resource-manager-service-connections.md

 ## Common connection issues

-Use the list below to navigate to the appropriate article or section for detailed troubleshooting steps for your scenario:
+Use the following list to navigate to the appropriate article or section for detailed troubleshooting steps for your scenario:

 ### Troubleshooting tips for problems related to subscription